behance/docker-nginx/README.md

 ### Release Management

-Github actions provide the machinery for producing tags distributed through Docker Hub.
+Github actions provide the machinery for testing (ci.yaml) and producing tags distributed through Docker Hub (publish.yaml).
+Testing will confirm that `nginx` is able to serve content in various configurations, but also that it can terminate TLS with self-signed certificates.
 Once a tested and approved PR is merged, simply cutting a new semantically-versioned tag will generate the following matrix of tagged builds:
 - `[major].[minor].[patch](?-variant)`
 - `[major].[minor](?-variant)`
 - `[major](?-variant)`